 Here are some examples of lies on resumes:

-You exaggerated the scope of your job duties, responsibilities, or projects to make it seem like you have more knowledge than you actually have.
+You exaggerated the scope of your job duties, responsibilities, or projects to make it seem like you have more knowledge than you have.

 You took a certification course and added it to your resume, but never actually took the test or got certified.

-You got someone to forge your college transcripts or diploma so that you could represent yourself as having more education than you actually do.
+You got someone to forge your college transcripts or diploma so that you could represent yourself as having more education than you do.

 You listed software programs that you don’t know how to use on your resume as though you were proficient in them.